DAIOS-AI/mindscript/README.md

 **Disclaimer:**

 This is a strictly experimental programming language.
 The implementation is not guaranteed to be correct, nor does it aim to be efficient.
-If there's enough traction, a C runtime will follow.
+If there's enough interest, I will write a MindScript runtime in C.

 ## Quickstart